(Amazon UK link) |

-However, I wasn't so keen on 'The Quiet War of Rebecca Sheldon'.
+However, I wasn't so keen on 'The quiet war of Rebecca Sheldon', which I've just finished.
 It's about - not surprisingly - someone called Rebecca.
 She marries her childhood sweetheart George, just before the end of the 19th century.
 His strange sisters rather disapprove of her, so rather than taking over the family 'Grange', they live at first over a shop where George works as a butcher.

 Rebecca never understands why George's family dislike her.
 Over the years, there is uneasy contact, partly through her oldest daughter Meg, who is very like one of her aunts.